Determine what is needed to fix scuffs, cracks, burns, tears, cuts or holes in leather and vinyl?

 Subpatch cuts, tears or holes and repair with flexible filler putty.

-These instructions apply to holes smaller than 2″ in diameter.
-Voids larger than 2″ should incorporate a top patch; see here.
+The instructions apply to holes smaller than 2″ in diameter.
+Click here for holes larger than 2″ or for tears along seams here.

 1. Clean with alcohol, and let dry.